Swizec/react-d3-enter-exit-transitions/README.md

-# Livecoding project by Swizec
+# React d3 enter/exit animations

 This is the project we're working on every Sunday at 2:30pm.
 Ituses React, d3, and ES6 to build a visualization.
 We started from Dan